-Eric Herzog's practice involves a wide range of complex litigation, including class actions, unfair business practices, insurance and securities litigation.
-He has particular experience in defending class actions brought under California's Unfair Competition Law and Consumers Legal Remedies Act.
-In the banking and securities areas, he has represented and advised banks and broker-dealers in federal and state court litigation, arbitrations and regulatory matters.
+Eric Herzog's practice involves a wide range of complex litigation, including class actions, unfair business practices, trade secret misappropriation, insurance and securities litigation.
+He has substantial experience in defending class actions brought under California's Unfair Competition Law and Consumers Legal Remedies Act.
+In the banking and securities areas, he has represented and advised banks and broker-dealers in federal and state court litigation, FINRA arbitrations and regulatory matters.
 He has experience in all aspects of litigation, from pretrial matters to first-chair jury trial experience to appeals in state and federal courts.

 Eric is admitted to all United States District Courts in California, as well as the United States Court of Appeals for the Ninth Circuit and the Federal Circuit.
 He was admitted to practice law in California in 2003.

-2003 - J.D., University of Southern California Law School
+JD, University of Southern California Law School, 2003

-2000 - B.A. with distinction in general scholarship, Political Science (major) and Public Policy (minor), University of California, Berkeley
+BA, with distinction in general scholarship, Political Science (major) and Public Policy (minor), University of California, Berkeley, 2000

 Eric was administrative vice chair of the USC Law School Hale Moot Court Honors Program.